-contents of TAPE21 comment General name of (first) section file-ident name of (first) variable in the current section (General) 6 6 3 characteristics of the data: 6 elements reserved on file for the variable, 6 data elements actually used, 3=integer code for the data type: character TAPE21 Value of the variable fileident in the section General.
+contents of TAPE21 comment General name of (first) section file-ident name of (first) variable in the current section (General) characteristics of the data: 6 elements reserved on file for the variable, 6 data elements actually used, 3=integer code for the data type: character TAPE21 Value of the variable fileident in the section General.
 General again: name of the section title name of the (second) variable 80 80 3 reserved and used number of data elements (both 80), and the data type code (3: character) Water Geometry Optimization with Internal Coordinates value (etc.) (etc.)

-For a description of the various utilities that can be used to process TAPE21 see the ADF Properties and Analysis documents.
+A description of the various utilities that can be used to process TAPE21 can be found in other parts of this ADF manual.